 You can make several infant dresses like these, specially for summers, or gift one to a loved one's baby.

-Wasn’t this fun?
-Newborn clothes take less pillowcase fabric and you can end up making a matching bow with the newborn dress, or a scrunchy (for ponytail) with the left fabric.
-Now, you are a guru at making no-sew infant dresses!
+Wasn’t it fun?
+Newborn clothes do not take much of the pillowcase fabric and hence you can make a matching bow with the dress, or a scrunchy (for ponytail) with the left fabric.
+Now, you are a guru at making infant dresses in less than an hour!

 We would love to see what you created for your baby - and how you did it.
 Your contribution will become a separate webpage that you can share with your friends and family, and be proud of!